 Industrial products strategy

-Exploring the efficiency of pumps and fans
+Exploring the efficiency of fans

 The market for fans and fan efficiency was explored through product profiles for non-domestic fans and for small fans.
 These documents were consulted upon in 2011 and explored the energy performance of installed fan stock, sales trends, the potential for better performing models to dominate sales, and options for improving the energy efficiency of new products.